TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 3050.60 Non-Resident Fee Formula

-There are three options that a public library can use to determine its non-resident fee F4according to the formula established by the Illinois State Library [75 ILCS 5/4-7(12) and 16/30-55.60].
+A public library can use three options to determine its non-resident fee according to the formula established by the Illinois State Library [75 ILCS 5/4-7(12) and 16/30-55.60].
 In subsections (a) and (b) of this Section, the non-resident fee shall be equitable and proportionate to the fee paid by residents.

-1) To determine the minimum non-resident fee, a local library should divide the library income from local property tax sources or its equivalent by the local population to determine the cost of service per capita.
-The library should multiply the per capita figure by the average number of persons per household in the community to obtain the average cost per household on which to base a fee for a family card.
+1) To determine the minimum non-resident fee, a local library should divide the library income from public property tax sources or its equivalent by the local population to determine the cost of service per capita.
+In the case of endowed libraries that receive no income from local tax sources of any kind and meet the requirements for library system membership, the endowed library may determine the minimum non-resident fee by dividing the amount of income it receives from non-tax sources that is required to qualify for per capita grants provided in Section 8.1 of the Illinois Library System Act by the local population to determine the cost of service per capita.
+All public libraries should then multiply the per capita figure by the average number of persons per household in the community to obtain the average cost per household on which to base a fee for a family card.
 The most recent federal census information available shall be used in determining population and household size.

 2) Library income from local property tax sources excludes State and federal funds.

 1) Non-Resident Taxpayer: The library tax rate or equivalent, including all special levies, is applied to the non-resident property owner's principal residence assessed valuation on an individual, case by case basis.
 The most recent property tax bill will be used.
 The property owner will pay the same amount as would be paid if the property were in the library service area.